backstage/backstage/docs/plugins/internationalization.md

 #### Plurals

-There's build in support for pluralization in our `i18n` library which closely follows the `react-i18next` API.
-You can read more about it [here](https://www.i18next.com/translation-function/plurals).
+The `i18next` library, which is used as the underlying implementation, has built-in support for pluralization.
+You can use this feature as is described in [the documentation](https://www.i18next.com/translation-function/plurals).

 We encourage you to use this feature and avoid creating different key prefixes for pluralized content.
 For example: